angelacalhoun/nouri-privacy-policy/index.md

 Communicate occasional updates (opt-in only)

+**Administrative Access:**

+Authorized Nouri team members have the technical ability to view your journal entries, meal logs, and chat conversations stored in our database.
+This access is not used to routinely read your entries, but may occur in the following limited situations:

+To resolve a technical issue you report.

+To investigate potential abuse or violation of our Terms of Service.

+To improve features or troubleshoot performance issues.

+Any such access is limited to authorized personnel and is logged for accountability.
+We do not sell or share your personal data with third parties.

 **3. Data Storage and Security:**

 Your data is securely stored using Supabase, a privacy-conscious backend platform.